 The “Japan Federation of IT Organizations” (IT Federation), the largest IT-related organization in Japan, will be born on July 22, 2016.
-KCG such as Kyoto Information Graduate University (KCGI) and Kyoto Computer Gakuin (KCG) The Japan Association of Regional Information Industry Associations (ANIA), chaired by Mr. Wataru Hasegawa, President of the Group, will also participate as a core member.On the same day, at the Keidanren Kaikan in Chiyoda-ku, Tokyo, there was a general assembly and a board of directors from 4pm to decide on the activity policy and contents, and elected officers such as the president, vice president, secretary-general, etc., followed by a press conference by the officers, commemoration of establishment A social gathering is planned.
+KCG such as The Kyoto College of Graduate Studies for Informatics (KCGI) and Kyoto Computer Gakuin (KCG) The Japan Association of Regional Information Industry Associations (ANIA), chaired by Mr. Wataru Hasegawa, President of the Group, will also participate as a core member.On the same day, at 4:00 p.m. at the Keidanren Kaikan in Tokyo's Chiyoda Ward, a general meeting and board of directors meeting will be held to decide on the policy and content of activities, and to elect a chairman, vice chairmen, secretary general, and other officers.

-As the shortage of engineers in Japan has become more serious and long-lasting, the officials have stated that the goal of establishing an IT federation is "to contribute to the sound development of Japan's IT industry and to build the world's highest-level IT society. , Make positive proposals while realizing two-way communication with the government, and contribute to the improvement of Japan's economy, society, and people's lives.
-"Specific activities will be decided and announced on the 22nd.
+Against the backdrop of the growing and prolonged shortage of engineers in Japan, those involved explain that the purpose of establishing the IT Alliance is "to contribute to the sound development of Japan's IT industry and to actively make proposals, etc. while achieving two-way communication with the government in order to build a world-class IT society, thereby contributing to the improvement of Japan's economy, society and the lives of its citizens.Specific activities will be decided and announced on the 22nd.

-Unlike other domestic industries, the national policies related to IT are diverse, such as the Ministry of Economy, Trade and Industry, the Ministry of Internal Affairs and Communications, the Ministry of Education, Culture, Sports, Science and Technology, and the Ministry of Land, Infrastructure, Transport and Tourism, and there are nearly 200 IT-related organizations under their respective ministries.
-Is the current situation.The aim is to strengthen proposals to the government by calling on these IT organizations to form powerful organizations.
+Unlike other industries in Japan, national policies related to IT are scattered among the Ministry of Economy, Trade and Industry, the Ministry of Internal Affairs and Communications, the Ministry of Education, Culture, Sports, Science and Technology, and the Ministry of Land, Infrastructure, Transport and Tourism, and there are nearly 200 IT-related organizations under the umbrella of each ministry.By inviting these IT organizations to participate and organizing a strong group, we aim to strengthen our recommendations to the government.

-Mr. Hasegawa is a member of ANIA as the chairman of the Kyoto Information Industry Association (Kyojokyo) and is in the chairmanship.
+Chairman Hasegawa is a member of ANIA as Chairman of the Kyoto Information Industry Association (Kyoyo Kyokai) and holds the position of Chairman.